 - Mental illness or incompetency

-When a spouse requests a divorce based on some fault of the other party, it is up to the court to determine whether the divorce or fault is warranted.
-Without sufficient evidence of fault, the divorce would still be granted as a no-fault divorce.
+When a spouse requests a divorce based on some fault of the other party, it is up to the court to determine whether the fault is warranted.
+Without sufficient evidence of fault, the divorce would still be granted as no-fault.
 The only difference is that the requesting spouse would lose any benefits he or she may have gained by proving the other spouse was at fault for the breakdown of the marriage.

 How to File for Divorce